-Andre Danican Philidor (1647-1730), Francois-Andre Danican Philidor's father, was the librarian of the Royal Musical Library at Versailles (Garde de la Bibliotheque de la Musicque du Roi).
+Andre Danican Philidor (1647-1730), Francois-Andre Danican Philidor's father, was the librarian an copyist of the Royal Musical Library at Versailles (Garde de la Bibliotheque de la Musicque du Roi).
+He prepared much of the music performed at the Palace of Versailles during the reign of King Louis XIV (reigned from 1643 to 1715).
 He was known as Philidor l'aine (Philidor the Elder).
-He was a member of the Grande Edurie military band (played the oboe and crumhorn) and later performed at the Royal Chapel Court.
-He was an official musician of the court of King Louis XIV (1638-1643).
+He was a member of the Grande Edurie (Grand Stable) military band (played the oboe and crumhorn) and later performed at the Royal Chapel Court.
+He was an official musician of the court of King Louis XIV (1638-1715) and owned 33 musical instruments.
 Andre Danican composed a number of military marches and operas.
 He composed the music to Le canal de Versailles, Le marriage de la Couture avec le gross Cathos, La Princess de Crete, La vaisseau marchand, Mascarade des Savoyards, and Mascarde du roi de la Chine.
 He had 23 children (Louise, Anne Margaret, Alexandre, Francois, Madeleine, Antoinette, Anne, Andre, Michel, Marie Augustine, Marie Therese, Helene, Danican, Francois, Pierre, Louise, Madelaine, Jeanne, Elisabeth, Marie Anne, Francois Andre, Marie Marguerite, and Francoise).

 Andre Danican Philidor's nephew was Pierre Danican Philidor (1681-1731), a French composer and musician.
 His father was Jacques Danican Philidor, the younger brother of Andre.